smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 of the most important rules is that there can be only one program registered for use with the SBMJOB command (that is, at the critical exit point required by the LSAM).
-This means that any of the IBM i LSAM job tracking features can only be used when the IBM i LSAM\'s exit program is the one that is registered for the SBMJOB command.
+This means that any of the IBM i LSAM job tracking features can only be used when the IBM i LSAM's exit program is the one that is registered for the SBMJOB command.
 Certain job scheduling tools and programs from other software vendors are known to also use this same exit point in the IBM i registry.
-The tools from these other software vendors must first be used to remove their exit point registration before the LSAM\'s STRJOBTRK command may be used.
+The tools from these other software vendors must first be used to remove their exit point registration before the LSAM's STRJOBTRK command may be used.
 Due to the potential complexity of exit program registration, the IBM i LSAM does not offer a tool that can be used to remove and reapply registered exit programs from other software vendors.

-If it is necessary to restore the exit program registration for other software in the system, for example, after completing the LSAM\'s Capture Job function, then the LSAM command ENDJOBTRK or the corresponding LSAM sub-menu function on the Job Tracking menu must first be used to remove the LSAM\'s exit program registration.
+If it is necessary to restore the exit program registration for other software in the system, for example, after completing the LSAM's Capture Job function, then the LSAM command ENDJOBTRK or the corresponding LSAM sub-menu function on the Job Tracking menu must first be used to remove the LSAM's exit program registration.
 Once the ENDJOBTRK function has completed, third-party software tools may be used to reinstate the exit programs from their software.

 If there is a requirement to continue using registered exit programs from other software vendors while the LSAM is operational, it will not be possible to rely on Tracked or Queued jobs.
-However, the LSAM\'s Capture Job function may provide a useful alternative to actively intercepting jobs that would normally be initiated by IBM i system users (rather than the OpCon/xps schedule).
+However, the LSAM's Capture Job function may provide a useful alternative to actively intercepting jobs that would normally be initiated by IBM i system users (rather than the OpCon/xps schedule).
 Once a job has been captured, it